 New Capacity Settlement Tracker

 In I&M’s last base rate case (Cause No. 44075), the IURC authorized the creation of a new Capacity Settlement Rider (CSR).
 This new tracker, to be updated annually, is designed to allow I&M to recover variances in costs relating to a generation capacity pooling agreement among American Electric Power (AEP) utilities in various states.

-In this pending case, I&M’s testimony and exhibits state that because of the recent termination of the generation capacity pooling agreement, the new tracker will raise a residential customer’s monthly bill for 1,000 kilowatt hours (kWh) by 4.7 percent.
+In this case, I&M’s testimony and exhibits stated that because of the recent termination of the generation capacity pooling agreement, the new tracker will raise a residential customer’s monthly bill for 1,000 kilowatt hours (kWh) by 4.7 percent.

-The OUCC, in its testimony, is requesting a gradual “phase-in” of the proposed increase.
+The OUCC, in its testimony, requested a gradual “phase-in” of the proposed increase.

 I&M uses the following trackers: